IHKodifier/ETG-Planning/input_prompts/2 High_Level_Details_input_prompt.md

 * The authentication will use **Firbase Auth**
 * front-end will only and only talk to API endpoints for the app
 * I will use Google Analytics  For analytics in my application
-* I will use Stripe for payments in my application

 * subscriptions will be managed by paddle.com

 "